.github/workflows/bellwether.yml

 git config user.email "actions@github.com"

-git add bellwether-baseline.json
+git add .bellwether/bellwether-baseline.json

-git commit -m "Update behavioral baseline"
+git commit -m "Update baseline for ${{ github.event.release.tag_name }}"

 git push